Â鶹´«Ã½

 Faculty & Staff can complete the UNITE series by registering for any of the workshops via HR Cornerstone System and then attending educational trainings through the Fall and Spring semesters.
 Faculty & Staff will be provided with certificates of completion for each course to be placed in employees files.

-Fall 2024 Registration Now Open
+Registration Now Open

 Click button below to register

-Offered UNITE Workshops for Fall 2024
+Offered UNITE Workshops for Spring 2025

 Exploring Equity & Inclusion Foundations